Marketing Information Systems

 Introduction

-Philip Kotler, ‘Father of Modern Marketing’, MIT PhD Economist, and Kellogg School of Management Professor Emeritus, Distinguished Professor of International Marketing, and educator of over 50 years at Northwestern University, offers the most concise definition of the marketing information system, which is as relevant as it was almost thirty years ago: “A marketing information system is a continuing and interacting system of people, equipment, and procedures to gather, sort, analyse, evaluate, and distribute the pertinent, timely, and accurate information for use by marketing decision-makers to improve their marketing planning, implementation, and control” (Kotler, 1997).
+Philip Kotler, ‘Father of Modern Marketing’ and MIT PhD Economist, offers the most concise definition of the marketing information system: “A marketing information system is a continuing and interacting system of people, equipment, and procedures to gather, sort, analyse, evaluate, and distribute the pertinent, timely, and accurate information for use by marketing decision-makers to improve their marketing planning, implementation, and control” (Kotler, 1997).

 It’s the humble, understated marketing system that provides the foundation for the striking, colourful, exciting advertising that latches onto the hearts and minds of television viewers, video and audio streamers, shoppers, and blog readers around the world, creating hype, igniting trends, and sparking conversation, leading to interest, purchase, and sometimes lifelong relationships with brands, occasionally extending beyond the individual consumer to friends and family through referral, or online communities and vloggers sharing a common brand or product obsession, with their tips, tutorials, hacks, and other UGC.